-SendSafely enterprise customers can leverage our enterprise master key feature to recover decryption keys for any inbound or outbound item that is transferred through their SendSafely enterprise portal.
+SendSafely Enterprise and Business customers can leverage our portal master key feature to recover decryption keys for items in their SendSafely portal, including file transfers, Dropzone uploads and Workspaces.
 This feature is especially useful for cases where:

 - Users are unable to recover access to items on their own, usually as a result of losing access to all of their trusted browsers

 - An organization requires the ability to decrypt any item transferred through the SendSafely portal for archival or compliance purposes